tommyhuangthu/EvoEF/README.md

 # Introduction to EvoEF
 EvoEF is an abbreviated name of the EvoDesign physcics-base Energy Function.
 EvoDesign is a de novo protein design method developed by the Yang Zhang Lab at the University of Michigan.
 The evolutionary profile- and physics-based potential is used for protein design scoring.
 In the earlier version of EvoDesign, FoldX is used to compute the physical energy.
 Since physical energy is significant in modeling atomic-level interactions, it plays important role in protein-protein interaction design.
-To improve the computational accuracy and speed, we developed EvoEF to replace FoldX.
+To improve the computational accuracy and speed of EvoDesign, we developed EvoEF to replace FoldX.

 # What EvoEF can do?